-Melanie's Marvelous Measles is a controversial children's book by the Australian author Stephanie Messanger, who was inspired to write it after her son died from what she thought was the vaccine he'd recently had.
+Melanie's Marvelous Measles is a controversial children's book self-published in 2012 by the Australian author Stephanie Messanger, who was inspired to write it after her son died from what she thought was the vaccine he'd recently had.

 In the book, a girl named Tina enters her class and finds that her friend Melanie has not arrived.
 It turns out that she has the measles.
 A boy named Jared says that he has been vaccinated and another boy, Travis, says that he hasn't been.
 Jared responds that not getting vaccinated could kill you, but is lost for words when Travis says that he's still alive.
 The book then reveals that Tina is also unvaccinated because her parents decided that vaccination was "too risky" after her older brother Sam became sick from a shot.